Preston–Liverpool line

 The Preston to Liverpool is a railway route in the United Kingdom.

 From Preston railway station, the route is approximately 57 minutes long when on time.
 Using the route via Newton-le-Willows will take 1 hour and 9 minutes.

 Services

 The route has a daily hourly service in each direction with 2 trains per hour in the peaks.

 The route is used to the whole route by Northern under the brand of Northern Electrics.
 Northern uses Class 319s.
-They will run the Liverpool Lime Street to Blackpool North railway station once the completion of the electrification on the Preston to Blackpool line in 2017.
+They will run the Liverpool Lime Street to Blackpool North railway station on the completion of the electrification of the Preston to Blackpool line in 2017.